roikonen/scalablemodeling/README.md

 context, there must be a process in place to handle open orders that include the removed product.

-To ensure data integrity, **Event Handlers** should be used alongside **Gatekeepers**, forming a cohesive process that prevents gaps in the system.
+To ensure data integrity, **Event Handlers** should be used alongside **Gatekeepers**, forming a cohesive process that prevents gaps in the eventually consistent system.

 ## Challenges